-That said, Kampot has retained it’s charm.
+However, Kampot still clings onto it’s charm.
 The town has many Chinese style houses adding to it’s character ( some say french colonial, but they are in fact Chinese).
 A recent visit to Kampot sees this charm slowly diminishing, with several ‘developments’ changing the feel of a once sleepy town.
-Short excursions out of the town is a delight for the photographer, the major constructions and new road building just makes access easier.
+Short excursions out of the town can still be a delight.
 If you have travelled to Cambodia before, you will know that the people are the heart of the country.
 Kampot is no exception.
-The locals are mostly Khmer, with an abundance of Cham*.
-Also many westerners have made this their home.
-The Expat and local cultures mix well making Kampot an easy going cosmopolitan community.
+The locals are mostly Khmer, with a few cham settlements along the waterways.
+Many westerners have made Kampot their home.
+The Expat and local cultures mix well making Kampot an easy going place.

-Sitting in one of the many pleasant bars that line the river you often get an amazing sunset as the sun settles behind Bokor hill.
-Neon lights are gaining popularity, detracting from the natural beauty, so, for the photographer, better to get out onto the salt fields, where stunning views can be had, enhanced with the mirror reflections that these dead flat workings offer.
+Sitting in one of the many pleasant bars or resturants that line the river you are often treated an amazing sunset.
+Neon lights are gaining popularity, detracting from the natural beauty.
+For the photographer, a better option would be to get out onto the salt fields, where stunning views can be had, enhanced with the mirror flat reflections.

-For some culture, head to to the island (Tray Koh), over the old bridge then second left and over a second bridge.
+For some mixed culture, head to to the island (Tray Koh), over the old bridge then second left and over a new bridge.
 A mixture of rice paddy’s and salt fields give the place a uniqueness.
 Khmer and cham people live here along with a scattering of developments.
 Look out for the Cham villages nestled along the river, head to the end of fish island for a small beach area of check out the salt fields early or late in the day.

 There are some great Cham villages around Kampot.
 Some small, some big, offering great photo opportunities.
 The best thing about these more remoter places is that tourists seldom visit them.
 Cham are traditional fishermen, their villages nest on the side of the estuaries.
 There vivid green boats make for great pictures, not forgetting the daily boat race along Kampot river front (aka KSG).

 Kampot, East to Vietnam